 Governor Snyder Proclaims June as Immigrant Heritage Month

-June 1, 2017 – Michigan joins the nation with Gov. Rick Snyder today proclaiming June as Immigrant Heritage Month.
-Michigan celebrates its origin and its future by embracing people from around the globe whose diversity contributes to our economy and way of life.
+June 1, 2018 – Michigan celebrates with the rest of the nation as Gov. Rick Snyder today proclaimed June as Immigrant Heritage Month.
+Michigan celebrates its past, present, and future by welcoming those from across the globe who contribute to Michigan’s cultural diversity and economic growth.

-Snyder established the Michigan Office for New Americans (MONA) in 2014 to help grow Michigan’s economy by retaining and attracting global talent to our state, promote the skills, energy and entrepreneurial spirit of our immigrant communities, and to create a more welcoming culture within the state of Michigan.
+Governor Snyder established the Michigan Office for New Americas (MONA) in 2014 to help retain and attract global talent; to promote the skills, energy, and knowledge of our immigrant communities; and, to create a welcoming culture within Michigan.

 For more information about LARA, please visit www.michigan.gov/lara